A Commitment to Green Business

-On the whole, our purchasing related impact continued to be extremely low due to business systems that are largely digital and an organization culture that pays close attention to consumption in all forms.
+On the whole, our purchasing-related impact continued to be extremely low due to business systems that are largely digital and an organizational culture that pays close attention to consumption in all forms.

 Our carbon mitigation efforts are distributed across our Sustainability Management System as they encompass the sum of our efforts to conserve existing resources and minimize consumption.
 Once we have done everything possible to reduce the carbon emissions over which we have direct control, we go on to measure the remaining emissions using our own Office Footprint Calculator, a vigorous 40+ point assessment we developed in conjunction with the nonprofit Redefining Progress.
 By following standards that we helped to establish, we've maintained our status as a carbon neutral business since our founding in 2005.

 We continued our efforts to minimize energy use through both purchasing and practice.
 Having installed energy efficient CFLs throughout our office in past years no new bulbs were required this year due a combination of long life-span and minimal usage.
-We work to utilize natural light wherever possible and keep lights off during the day in rooms not in use as well as throughout the night.
+We work to utilize natural light wherever possible and keep lights off during the day in rooms that are not in use as well as throughout the night.
 Past investments in Energy Star qualified electronics (computer, printer, TV, etc.) continued to minimize energy consumption.
 Upgrades to server software and hardware were monitored closely to ensure past efficiencies were maintained.
-Overall our annual goal of reducing energy consumption by 5% on a per capita basis was not met.
-However, a deeper analysis of this result indicates our failure to meet the goal was structural in nature rather than an issue of waste or inefficiency.
+Overall, our annual goal of reducing energy consumption by 5% on a per capita basis was met.
+However, a deeper analysis of this result indicates our success in meeting the goal was structural in nature rather than an issue of efficiencies gained or lost.

 Our status as a San Francisco Certified Green Business verifies our water conservation efforts which have been in effect since our founding.
 We benefit from having installed low-flow filters or devices on all of our water outlets including bathroom and kitchen sinks, showers, and toilets.
 In addition, our workplace norms for practicing conscientious consumption lead to water conservation in daily usage.
 Overall our annual goal of reducing water consumption by 5% on a per capita basis was met through a reduction of watering frequency for our indoor plants.